All tuition and fees assessed by the University must be paid in full. Arrangements must be made to settle any debt accrued.

 Interest of February 2

-- Students who still have an outstanding balance greater than $1000.00 on their account as the end of October for Fall term, or for the end of February for the Winter term will be charged a late payment charge of $75 in addition to interest.
+Students who still have an outstanding balance as of the October payment deadline for Fall term, or for the end of February for the Winter term will be charged a late payment charge in addition to interest as follows:

 Students are advised to regularly verify their account balance via Minerva.

 The University has no obligation to issue any transcript of record, award any diploma, or re-register a student in the case of non-payment of tuition fees, library fees, residence fees or loans on their due date.